6.3 Bending Light

 Now we can substitute this into the metric equation divided by (dt)2 and solve for dr/dt to give

-Integrating this from r = r0 to ¥ gives the mass-centered angle swept out by a photon as it moves from the perihelion out to an infinite distance.
-If we define r = r0/r the above equation can be written in the form
+Integrating this from r = r0 to ∞ gives the mass-centered angle ∆θ swept out by a photon as it moves from the perihelion out to an infinite distance.
+In terms of the parameter q = r0/r, noting that dr = –(r0/q2)dq, this leads to the equation

 The magnitude of the second term in the right-hand square root is always less than 1 provided r0 is greater than 3m (which is the radius of light-like circular orbits, as discussed further in Section 6.5), so we can expand the square root into a power series in that quantity.
 The result is

 This can be analytically integrated term by term.
 The integral of the first term is just p/2, as we would expect, since with a mass of m = 0 the photon would travel in a straight line, sweeping out a right angle as it moves from the perihelion to infinity.
-The remaining terms supply the “excess angle”, which represents the angular deflection of the light ray.
+The remaining terms supply the “excess angle”, which represents the central angle between the perihelion and the out-going asymptote.
 If m/r0 is small, only the first-order term is significant.
-Of course, the path of light is symmetrical about the perihelion, so the total angular deflection between the asymptotes of the incoming and outgoing rays is twice the excess of the above integral beyond p/2.
-Focusing on just the first order term, the deflection is therefore
+Since the path of light is symmetrical about the perihelion, the total angular deflection between the in-coming and out-going asymptotes is twice the excess of the above integral beyond π/2.
+Focusing on just the first order term, the total asymptotic deflection of the light ray is therefore

 Evaluating the integral

-from r = 0 to 1 gives the constant factor 2, so the first-order deflection is d = 4m/r0.
-This gives the relativistic value of 1.75 seconds of arc, which is twice the Newtonian value.
+from q = 0 to 1 gives the constant factor 2, so the first-order deflection is δ = 4m/r0.
+This gives the relativistic value of 1.75 seconds of arc, which is twice the “Newtonian” value.
 To higher orders in m/r0 we have

-The difficulty of performing precise measurement of optical starlight deflection during an eclipse can be gathered from the following list of results:
+The difficulty of performing precise measurements of optical starlight deflection during an eclipse can be gathered from the following list of results:

 We may surely believe (in view of the magnitude of the detected deflection) that, in reality, refraction is not involved at all, and your effect alone has been observed.
 This is certainly one of the finest results that science has ever accomplished, and we may be very pleased about it.